 All recreation areas, community entrances, community streets and pedestrian easements shall be illuminated to at least 0.3 foot candles by properly shielded lighting fixtures.
+(Ord. of 11-18-1992, § 3.8-6)

 Sec.
 22-209.
 Mail facilities.

 It shall be the responsibility of the developer to provide an approved mail delivery box for each manufactured home stand.
 For any development with a density of four units per acre or greater, a cluster mailbox, of a design approved by the United States Postal Service, shall be provided at a central location to serve the residents of the community.
 The developer is encouraged to consult with a local postal authority as to the best type of box to be used and where it may be located to best serve the proposed community.